s0pau/Cosm4J/README.md

 <br/>On faliure, the Requester implementation will throw:
 <ul>
 <li>HttpException, if the response status is not 2xx</li>
-<li>ParseToObjectException, if the returned response cannot be parse into CosmObject implementations </li>
+<li>ParseToObjectException, if the returned response cannot be parse into ConnectedObject implementations </li>
 </ul>

 ## Exception